 A lecture and discussion on the year ahead in international relations with Bronwen Maddox, director and chief executive of Chatham House.

-This event examines how the forces that shaped 2022 may manifest in 2023, and what that means for progress in international relations:
+This event examines the forces that will shape 2024 and what that means for international relations.